Luke460/force-feedback-manager/README.md

 Tip: If set too high, vibrations may occur; reduce until they disappear.
 Increase until there's no more 'dead' feeling on straights.

 ### Max Output Force
-This setting limits the maximum power in case the steering wheel has difficulty accurately reproducing force feedback near its power limit.
+This setting limits the maximum power in case the steering wheel has difficulty accurately reproducing forces near its power limit.
 In most cases, it can be set to the default value of 100%.
 Many games/simulators have this setting.
 If you want to use this setting, keep the game's default value (usually 100%).

 Note: Exceeding 100% is not recommended as it will introduce clipping.
 Instead, use the Power Boost setting.